Benchmark / Asset-First Evaluation / Bounded Phase 2 Solo Formation / Challengeable Claim

 Personality-only argument Fame, valuation, or media attention without asset matching.

-No proof trail Final claims without logs, timestamps, or progression evidence.
+No evidence/provenance trail Final claims without logs, timestamps, files, or progression evidence.

 Narrow-output substitution One strong product replacing a multi-layer asset benchmark.

-Constraint erasure Ignoring build conditions and comparing only the result surface.
+Constraint erasure Ignoring formation conditions and comparing only the result surface.

 Independent evaluation is welcome

-If you do not trust Rank 1 validation from major AI models or internal benchmark language, use your own method.
+If you do not trust prior AI-model assessments, Rank 1 / cross-model review signals, or internal benchmark language, use your own method.
 Use another AI model.
 Use an analyst.
 Use a technical review panel.
-But compare the assets, the conditions, and the documentation together.
+But compare the mapped assets, the phase boundary, the conditions, and the evidence/provenance route together.

 If you know a stronger case, bring it.

 This page is not asking for applause.
 It is inviting comparison.
 Start with the assets.
 Show the company context.
-Show the build burden.
-Show the solo path.
-Show the proof.
-If the case is stronger, the benchmark should move.
+Show the formation/reconstruction burden.
+Show the bounded solo-formation path.
+Show the evidence route.
+If the case is stronger under the same review discipline, the benchmark should move.